namanj13/namanj13/README.md

 ## 👨‍💻 About Me

-👀 Interests: Full-stack development, real-world applications, and mastering data structures & algorithms
+👀 Interests: Full-stack development, real-world applications.
 💻 Tech Stack: I enjoy working with JavaScript, Java, and Python, and love building projects using modern web technologies
 🛠️ Currently Working On: Expanding my backend skills and building robust full-stack applications
 ✍️ Fun Fact: When I’m not coding, I enjoy trying out new hobbies and exploring things outside tech — from photography to cooking experiments!